IR7eam/ics-forensics-tools/README.md

 ```
 Backend will listen on `http://localhost:8000`, frontend on `http://localhost:4173`.
 Use the new `/api/plugins` endpoint (also visible in the frontend Settings page) to review allowed vs. dangerous protocol operations for Modbus/OPC UA/IEC104/SNMP/SSH before queueing scan jobs.
+Use `/api/roadmap` (exposed on the UI Roadmap tab) to see delivered, in-progress, and planned items plus how many iterations remain.

 To attempt **live read-only collectors** instead of the default simulator, set `ICS_USE_SIMULATED_PLUGINS=false` and install optional dependencies (`pymodbus`, `pysnmp`, `paramiko`, `opcua`).
 Missing deps or connection failures fall back to simulation with an audit log entry to preserve safety.
 ## Usage